 If you are applying for financial aid, we strongly recommend that you complete the financial aid application as soon as possible.
 In order to begin the financial aid process, all prospective parents are directed to complete the Student Financial Aid form on the NAIS (National Accreditation for Independent Schools) website at www.sss.nais.org.
 The Friends School of Atlanta code is 3284.
 Our financial aid process is designed to assist families based upon financial need.
 For further details and questions about financial aid, contact our Director of Finance, Elsie Santway, by phone at 404-373-8746 x8140, or via email at email@example.com.

 Thank you so much for your interest and application to The Friends School of Atlanta!

-Notifications to families applying for the upcoming school year are mailed out to new families during the first week in April.
-In order to allow for accurate planning, a non-refundable deposit of 15% total tuition for new students is due one to two weeks after acceptance.
+FSA will notify families about enrollment and financial aid via letter mailed out April 4 and families will have until April 17 to return signed contracts and deposits in order to secure enrollment for the 2014–15 school year.
 Activity fees are due by June 1.
 Please note that applications for admission will be accepted after the due date on a space available basis, but financial aid applications must have been received by the due date to receive first priority.

 Diversity in Learning

 The Friends School of Atlanta is a mainstream educational environment that strives to deliver excellent academics to a diverse classroom community.
 In addition to economic, religious, racial, and cultural diversity, our classrooms contain students with a diversity of learning styles and abilities, including a limited number of students who require additional support for a range of mild learning disabilities as well as students who require additional academic challenge in order to learn at the optimal level of engagement.